Fun Human Body Science Board Games for Kids and the Family

 emotional roller coaster board game for kids

-This fun game encourages kids to learn about problem-solving, naming emotions, and anger management.
-Similar to chutes and ladders, you roll a dice to see how many squares you can move across.
-But there are also chaos squares, chaos cards, coping strategy squares, and coping strategy cards.
+The mind and body are closely connected, but feelings can be difficult to discuss.
+This science game encourages children and parents to learn about problem-solving, naming emotions, and controlling anger.
+Like Chutes and Ladders, you roll a die to see how many squares you can move across.
+But there are also chaos squares, chaos cards, and coping strategy cards.

 If you are lucky enough to land on a blue coping strategy space, you can draw a coping strategy card and act out the technique.
 Later, if you land on a red chaos square, your last coping strategy card can prevent you from sliding down from the chaos!